If you are using a screen reader or other auxiliary aid and are having problems using this website, please contact us at 1.800.633.7077.

 - What are closing costs and how they are determined?

-A home loan often involves many fees — such as the appraisal fee, title charges, closing fees, and state or local taxes.
+A mortgage often involves many fees — such as the appraisal fee, title charges, closing fees, and state or local taxes.
 These fees vary from state to state and also from lender to lender.

 Third-Party Fees: These include the appraisal fee, credit report fee, settlement or closing fee, survey fee, tax service fees, title insurance fees, flood certification fees, and courier/mailing fees.
 Third-party fees are collected and passed on to the person who performed the service.